hmammana/javascript-style-guide/README.md

     var foo = new Array();
     ```

-- We use the object literal notation.
+- Use the object literal notation.
     ```js
     // Good :)
     var foo = {};